puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_expressions.markdown

 Resolves to an array containing the elements in the left operand, with _every_ occurrence of any elements in the right operand removed.

-Both elements should be [arrays][]; if the right operand is a scalar value, it will be converted to a single-element array first.
+Both operands should be [arrays][]; if the right operand is a scalar value, it will be converted to a single-element array first.
 Hash values aren't automatically wrapped in arrays, so you must always do this yourself.

 If the left operand isn't an array, Puppet will interpret `-` as arithmetic subtraction.